Daikon: Gallery

+Nutrition

+Raw daikon is 95% water, 4% carbohydrates, and less than 1% each of protein and fat (table).
+In a reference amount of 100 g, raw daikon supplies 18 calories and is a rich source (20% or more of the Daily Value, DV) of vitamin C (24% DV), with no other micronutrients in significant content (table).

 Agricultural use

-Tillage radish leaves behind a cavity in the soil when the large tap root decays, making it easier for the following year's crops, such as potatoes, to bore deeper into the soil.
+Tillage radish leaves behind a cavity in the soil when the large taproot decays, making it easier for the following year's crops, such as potatoes, to bore deeper into the soil.
 Potatoes grown in a rotation with tillage radish do not experience growth restrictions associated with having a shallow hardpan soil, as the tillage radish can break the hardpan, making the transfer of water and other important nutrients much easier for the root system.

 Nutrient retention is another important feature of tillage radish.
-The large tap root is used to retain macro- and micro-nutrients that would otherwise have the potential to be lost to leaching during the time when the field would otherwise be left empty.
+The large taproot is used to retain macro- and micro-nutrients that would otherwise have the potential to be lost to leaching during the time when the field would otherwise be left empty.
 The nutrients from the root become readily available for the following year's crop upon the decay of the radish, which can boost yields and reduce fertilizer costs.

 Daikons are also used as a forage worldwide.
 As a forage, they also have the side benefit of weed suppression.
 Although used elsewhere for much longer, daikon as a forage is a recent introduction in Massachusetts field practice.